ngandrass/truenas-spindown-timer/README.md

 ```

 ## Deployment and configuration
-The following steps describe how to configure FreeNAS and setup the script.
+The following steps describe how to configure FreeNAS / TrueNAS and setup the
+script.

 ### Configure disk-standby aware S.M.A.R.T.
 To prevent the smartctl daemon from waking up already spun down disks open the FreeNAS